pghvlaans/sbotools/README.md

 # sbotools

 **sbotools** is a set of Perl scripts providing a ports-like automation interface to [SlackBuilds.org](https://slackbuilds.org).
-Features include dependency handling, using a custom git branch, generating 32-bit and compat32 builds on multilib systems, reverse dependency search and rebuild, gpg verification and more.
+Features include dependency handling, using a custom git branch, generating 32-bit and compat32 builds on multilib systems, reverse dependency search and rebuild, batch mode, gpg verification and more.

 [This repository](https://github.com/pghvlaans/sbotools/) is for continuing **sbotools** development, and was forked from the [pink-mist repository](https://github.com/pghvlaans/pink-mist/sbotools/), which covered development from version 0.1 through version 2.7.